freeorion/freeorion-assets/README.md

 ================

-This repository is used to track the source files of media assets that are used within the [FreeOrion][1] project.
+This repository is used to track the source files of media assets that are used within the [FreeOrion] project.

 Usage
 -----

-This repository copies the structure of the data directory within the FreeOrion repository[2].
+This repository copies the structure of the [data directory] within the FreeOrion repository.
 The media assets should be placed in the same directory and have the same name as their in-game variant only differ by file extension.